 The command produce two files.
 The sprite sheet:

-and a file containg the localization of the sprites in the sprite sheet:
+and a file containing the localization of the sprites in the sprite sheet:

 Here is another example of input file: